 When can I take the exams?

-You can only take your exams once an approved training organisation (ATO) has recommended that you do so and after you have completed the appropriate training course of theoretical knowledge instruction to a satisfactory standard.
-Exams for the LAPL and PPL are sat and administered at ATOs.
+You can only take your exams once an approved training organisation (ATO) such as Full Sutton, in which has recommended that you do so and after you have completed the appropriate training course of theoretical knowledge instruction to a satisfactory standard.
+Exams for the LAPL and PPL are sat and administered at Full Sutton Airfield.
 Exams administered by the UK CAA are only available in English.
-A recommendation to take your exams from an ATO will be valid for 12 months.
+A recommendation to take your exams from any ATO will be valid for 12 months.
 After this time, if you haven’t taken at least one exam you will need another recommendation to take them.
 To obtain this recommendation, further training may be required.

 Validity of exam passes